Volunteer with Forest Park Forever

 - Park Tours: Volunteers lead hour-long walking tours originating from the Dennis & Judith Jones Visitor and Education Center.
 Tour Guides receive in-depth training on Park history, current events and various points of interest.
 Walking tours are scheduled spring through fall, weekdays & weekends.
 A second tour guide opportunity involves serving as a “hop-on bus guide” for groups and organizations that provide their own bus/shuttle transportation.
 These volunteers receive training and a detailed “tour script” to use as a tour template.
 Hop-on tours are scheduled based on volunteer availability.

-Please contact FPF Volunteer & Community Relations Manager Anne Grossmann by email or by calling 314.561.3286
+Please contact FPF Volunteer, Visitor Services & Community Relations Manager Anne Grossmann by email or by calling 314.561.3286